openstack-archive/tripleo-quickstart-extras/roles/undercloud-deploy/README.md

 a path to git clone and check-out t-h-t templates from the corresponding repo/branch/ref paths.
 - `undercloud_config_file`: <'undercloud.conf.j2'> -- the name of the jinja template
 used as the base for the undercloud.conf
-- `undercloud_install_script`: <'undercloud-install.j2'> -- the name of the jinja template
-used as the base for the undercloud-install bash script and dev envs hacking.
-Note, the defaults imply the 'openstack undercloud install' command will be invoked.
-See the undercloud deployment methods section below for the alternative modes.
 - `undercloud_install_log`: <'{{ working_dir }}/undercloud_install.log'> -- the full path
 to the undercloud install log file.
 - `undercloud_hieradata_override_file`: <'hieradata-overrides-classic-undercloud.yaml.j2'> -- the name of
 jinja template used to override the undercloud's install hieradata.
 DEPRECATED.
 Use instead:
-- `hieradata_override_file_classic_undercloud`: <hieradata-overrides-classic-undercloud.yaml.j2> --
-the source template for hieradata overrides for instack-undercloud deployments.
 - `hieradata_override_file_t_h_t_undercloud`: <hieradata-overrides-t-h-t-undercloud.yaml.j2> --
 the source template for hieradata overrides for heat driven containerized undercloud deployments.
 - `undercloud_ironic_ipxe_port`: <'3816'> -- port to use for httpd ipxe server